* Images shown are of mature plants

 If you're looking for a huge shade tree that you don't have to worry about, the Northern Red Oak is the way to go.
 Long-lasting, incredibly hardy and fast growing, this tree is the perfect investment for nearly every American family.

 It grows in even the worst conditions.
 From wide open pastures, dense forests and polluted city sidewalks, the Northern Red Oak can thrive in nearly every condition imaginable.
 If you have poor soil, compact space, wet sand, dry clay or urban air, you can grow this tree as well as someone with perfect soil and a wide-open pasture.

 The Northern Red Oak is a beloved tree.
 With the honor of being the state tree of New Jersey, this tree is well loved across the country.
 One of the most prolific lumber producing trees and often used in cabinetry and hard word flooring, homes across the United States are filled with products made from the Northern Red Oak.

-The Northern Red Oak is gorgeous in the fall.
+Imagine tying a swing to this tree's sturdy branches or setting up a picnic under the canopy.
 The glossy, green leaves of the Northern Red Oak turn into a vibrant red or yellow during the fall.
 Amongst a sea of evergreens, this tree will make a wonderful contrast to your autumn landscape.

 Customer Reviews & Photos

-Red Oak trees
+Northern Red Oak purchase